Jeunese/jeunese.github.io/docs/docs-as-code.md

 # Online Documentation

-Ideally, technical documentation should be hosted online.
+Ideally, technical documentation should be hosted online, rather then in PDFs.

-PDF documentation needs to be actively shared and downloaded, after which, its contents are no longer under your control.
+PDFs need to be actively shared and downloaded, after which, its contents are no longer under your control.
 PDFs get out-of-date.
 Outdated information can eventually become harmful.

 Even if you regularly create updated PDFs, you then have an issue with version control.
 You can't force people to delete their older versions.
 You can't be sure that people have the most up-to-date version.
 The readers themselves might not be sure that they have the most up-to-date version, or which of their PDFs might be the correct one.
 And, the most recent PDF might be buried in an email thread somewhere.